aman09k/Hospital-Dashboard-Analysis/README.md

 - Billing and insurance amounts show a close relationship
 - Doctor feedback is evenly distributed, indicating consistent service quality

 ---

-## ▶️ How to Use This Project
-1. Clone or download the repository
-2. Open the `.pbix` file using **Power BI Desktop**
-3. Use slicers to filter by patient ID and date range
-4. Interact with visuals to explore insights

----